How Poems And Quotes Help Kids

 Poems and quotes are good for all of us!
 They offer ways to understand the world, one another and ourselves.

-This is why we created the poem at the end of the Happy Hunting story as well as quotable little quotes within the story itself.
-Find all of these in our Print Series so you can easily display and play with them.
+This is why we created the poems at the end of the Happy Hunting and Losing Your Marbles books, as well as quotable little quotes within the stories.
+Find all of these via the links below, so you can easily display and play with them.